molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified:</span> Those would be regulated.

 <span class="transcript-speaker">Monster:</span> Yeah, I know, but you can do Reg.
 S, Reg.
 D compliant security token offerings and do it at scale.
-So imagine a world where you have people who can legally participate in multi-stakeholder governance of an enterprise, and we wouldn't <span class="transcript-note">[unintelligible]</span> to be able to participate.
+So imagine a world where you have people who can legally participate in [multistakeholder governance](https://en.wikipedia.org/wiki/Multistakeholder_governance) of an enterprise, and we wouldn't <span class="transcript-note">[unintelligible]</span> to be able to participate.
 I think that's coming.

-<span class="transcript-speaker">Unidentified:</span> Oh, a DAO.
+<span class="transcript-speaker">Unidentified:</span> Oh, a [DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization).
 You mean DAOs.

 <span class="transcript-speaker">Monster:</span> Yep.
-Smart contracts, I think that that's coming.
+[Smart contracts](https://en.wikipedia.org/wiki/Smart_contract), I think that that's coming.
 And I think it can be done in a legal way.
 We've hired a bunch of people to go work on this Fraktion project, f-r-a-k-t-i-o-n.

 <span class="transcript-speaker">HF:</span> How's the security of that project?
 How's the security of that project?
 Like, if the security of that project isn't 100%, then at every possible chance that contract's going to be altered, right?
 So, how do you verify that it's 100% secure?
 Because as I think we've all learned recently, nothing's 100% secure.